Skill Demand Index

 Which roles need Sales Strategy most:

-Marketing positions drive 33% of demand.
-Software Engineering and Sales also frequently list Sales Strategy as a requirement.
-Skills commonly paired with Sales Strategy include Business Development.
+Sales positions drive 33% of demand.
+Other and Data Analysis also frequently list Sales Strategy as a requirement.
+Skills commonly paired with Sales Strategy include Business Development and Communication Skills.

 Depth Level Distribution